rohan-varma/rohan-varma.github.io/about.md

 ### Work

-I will be joining [Facebook](https://code.facebook.com/posts/) as a software engineer in August 2019.
+I will be joining [Facebook](https://code.facebook.com/posts/) as a software engineer after graduation.

 ### Internships

-Previously, I have worked at [Facebook](https://code.facebook.com/posts/), [Affirm](http://affirm.com), [Blend](http://blend.com), and [Hudl](http://hudl.com) in software engineering/machine learning roles.
+Previously, I worked at [Facebook](https://code.facebook.com/posts/), [Affirm](http://affirm.com), [Blend](http://blend.com), and [Hudl](http://hudl.com) in software engineering/machine learning roles.

 ### Research

 From Fall 2015 to Winter 2018, I was an undergraduate machine learning researcher at [UCLA's Ozcan Research Group](http://innovate.ee.ucla.edu/), where I worked on deep learning models that were used to diagnose bloodborne and waterborne pathogen disease.
-Our group's work in the form of an abstract was presented at UCLA's Annual Undergraduate Research Day and a few other conferences.
-A [poster](https://www.slideshare.net/slideshow/embed_code/key/aWOGsmotZPmdGg) and [abstract](https://www.slideshare.net/slideshow/embed_code/key/5pWzzCrbE4oQxI) are available.

 ### Writing
-I have enjoyed writing since high school, and I exercise that enjoyment on [Quora](http://quora.com/Rohan-Varma-8) and this blog.
+I write about things on this blog, [Quora](http://quora.com/Rohan-Varma-8), and [Medium](https://medium.com/@rvarm1).
 Below is a list of my favorite pieces I've written.

 1. [Getting Started in Machine Learning](https://medium.com/techatucla/getting-started-in-machine-learning-c68bdd739c44)